iann0036/tf-cfn-provider/docs/providers/openstack/DbUserV1.md

 `Region` - Openstack region resource is created in.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Instance` - See Argument Reference above.
+`Instance` - See Properties above.

-`Password` - See Argument Reference above.
+`Password` - See Properties above.

-`Databases` - See Argument Reference above.
+`Databases` - See Properties above.

 ## See Also